 Program Deadlines: All prerequisite coursework must be completed by May 1st for fall admission consideration.

-The Master of Science in Pathologists’ Assistant is offered under a Plan C option, requiring successful completion of eighty-four credits in course work over two years or six semesters.
+The Master of Science in Pathologists’ Assistant is offered under a Plan C option and requires completion of the following course work.
 All course work must be completed in accordance with the academic procedures of the Graduate School governing graduate scholarship and degrees and the College of Pharmacy and Health Sciences.
 A grade of ‘C’ in any graduate course is unacceptable.

 |PAA 5020||Applied General Pathology||3|